 Industry regulatory disclosure requirements

 We are not aware of any regulations that govern the independent publishing or private education industries.
-We do our best to follow best-practices, though.
+We do our best to follow general best-practices, though.
 If you have any questions or concerns about how we handle your personal information, please feel free to ask.
 For the record, we will never rent it or sell it to any other person or entity, and we will never intentionally spam you… although if a friend of yours gives us your email or phone number and tells us how excited you would be to hear from us, we will graciously reach out to you, just once, to see if that rumor is true.
-If we don’t hear back from you, your personal contact information will be marked “DNP” (Do Not Promote), which will act like an inoculation against hearing from us again, until you actively reach out to us and give us permission (usually via double opt-in) to communicate with you.
+If we don’t hear back from you, your personal contact information will be marked “DNP” (Do Not Promote), which will act as an inoculation against hearing from us again, until you actively reach out to us and give us permission (usually via double opt-in) to communicate with you.